zerox029/kodama/design/control_flow/loops.md

 # Loops

 ## `while` loops
 Statements within a while loop will execute for as long the condition is evaluated to `true`.
-If preceded with a `do`, the statements in the block will evaluate once before evaluating the condition, after which the behaviour is identical to a regular `while` loop. \
+IfStatement preceded with a `do`, the statements in the block will evaluate once before evaluating the condition, after which the behaviour is identical to a regular `while` loop. \
 For example:

 ```